-Language: New Testament Greek
+Language: New Testament Greek GK 501 New Testament Greek I

-GK 501 New Testament Greek I 3 This course is an introduction to New Testament Greek.
-The emphasis is or grammar, forms, vocabulary, and syntax.
-The aim of the course is to prepar the student to do exegetical work in the original language of the New Testament e (Fall and June) ·• GK 502 New Testament Greek II 3 This is a continuation of Greek I. The aim of the course is to enable the studen to begin exegetical work in the New Testament.
-(Spring and July) (Prerequisite GK 501) GK 503 New Testament Greek III3This is a course in advanced Greek grammar and the use of the critical text(Fall and Summer) (Prerequisites: GK 501 and GK 502) Ċ. GK 504 Rapid Reading in the Greek New Testament1This is a tutorial course with an emphasis on rapid sight reading of the GreekNew Testament.
-It may be taken up to three times in different areas of the NewTestament.
-(Prerequisites: GK 501, GK 502, and GK 503) GK 507 Introduction to the Septuagint 3 This course is an introduction to the Greek translation of the Old Testament The grammar of Septuagint Greek will be compared to the grammar of New Testament Greek.
-Readings from the Greek text will comprise a large portion of the course, but some attention will be given to the history of the Septuagin and its place in biblical studies.
-(Greek 501 and GK 502 are recommended a prerequisites.) v n it
+This course is an introduction to New Testament Greek.
+The emphasis is on grammar, forms, vocabulary, and syntax.
+The aim of the course is to prepare the student to do exegetical work in the original language of the New Testament.
+(Fall and June)

+GK 502 New Testament Greek II 3

+This is a continuation of Greek I. The aim of the course is to enable the student to begin exegetical work in the New Testament.
+(Spring and July) (Prerequisite: GK 501)

+GK 503 New Testament Greek III 3

+This is a course in advanced Greek grammar and the use of the critical text.
+(Fall and Summer) (Prerequisites: GK 501 and GK 502)

+GK 504 Rapid Reading in the Greek New Testament 1

+This is a tutorial course with an emphasis on rapid sight reading of the Greek New Testament.
+It may be taken up to three times in different areas of the New Testament.
+(Prerequisites: GK 501, GK 502, and GK 503)

+GK 507 Introduction to the Septuagint 3

+This course is an introduction to the Greek translation of the Old Testament.
+The grammar of Septuagint Greek will be compared to the grammar of New Testament Greek.
+Readings from the Greek text will comprise a large portion of the course, but some attention will be given to the history of the Septuagint and its place in biblical studies.
+(Greek 501 and GK 502 are recommended as prerequisites.)